Merethin/Latte/README.md

 ## DISCLAIMER

 While best efforts are being made to comply with NationStates scripting rules, this tool is in active development and should not be assumed to be legal.
-It should only be used for testing purposes by its developers until this disclaimer is removed.
+As always, it is up to you, the user, to make sure everything you use follows the NationStates scripting rules.

 ## Development Status